-The study area represents part of Jaisalmer district, which is part of the Thar desert.
+The study area represents part of Jodhpur district.
 The terrain is rough comprising sandy or stony wasteland & is very sparsely populated.
 The windfarm is located in the mist of the Indian 'Thar' Desert and does not come in the path of the migratory birds.
 There is no wild life or forestland near the project sites.